 - Moderating the now closed forums

-I also created projects not directly contributing to the game itself but related to it:
+I also created a few projects not directly contributing to the game itself but strongly related to it:

 - Alludo -- level template serving as official example for creating custom levels which also can be used to see every model in the game.